amjltc295/Write-Chinese-Calligraphy-with-Palletizing-Robot-and-SVG-Files/README.md

 ## Acknowledgments

-Thanks my teammates, Cheng Yun Yang and  Wu Yu Huang, for helping me operate the palletizing robot.
+Thank for my teammates, Cheng Yun Yang and  Wu Yu Huang, for helping me operate the palletizing robot.
-Thanks Professor Ren C. Luo for the Advanced Robot Sensing and Controlling course.
+Thank for Professor Ren C. Luo for the Advanced Robot Sensing and Controlling course.